Sonia Shirsat: Getting into Fado

 Shirsat is one of the few from India to excel in the Fado, a music genre which can be traced to the 1820s in Portugal or earlier.
 She credits Portuguese guitarist Antonio Chainho, who was offering guitar training in Goa some years ago, for introducing her to it.
 At the end of the workshop conducted by him, there was a search for someone to sing the Fado.
 Shirsat's voice was found to have "fitted perfectly for the song", and thus began her "tryst with the genre", she says.
 In five years time, she performed at her first-ever solo concert, in Portugal, 2008.

 As of 2016, she has performed in Goa, Daman, Bangalore, Mumbai, Delhi, Kolkata, Luxembourg, Macau, Kuwait, France, Singapore, Hawaii, Nepal, Canada, London, Dubai, Muscat, Lisbon and Qatar.
 She has also performed in California, Toronto, Paris, Porto, Oeiras and Seoul.

 Shirsat has also performed along with some of the prominent names from the world of Fado, including Katia Guerreiro, Maria Ana Bobone, Raquel Tavares, Rao Kyao, Carlos do Carmo, Argentina Santos, Miguel Capucho, Ricardo Rocha and Antonio Chainho.
 She has performed on a number of occasions on a number of Portugal-based TV channels, including in live performances on RTPI, Sociedade Independente de Comunicação and Televisão Independente.

 In Goa, she is known for her live performances at a number of venues, among these the Art Chamber at Calangute.

 Theatrical career

-In September 2012, Shirsat made her debut on the Konkani stage as a singer in Sammy Tavares's tiatr production Apleam Bhurguem Sangatak (With Their Children).
+In September 2012, Shirsat made her debut in Konkani tiatr as a singer in Sammy Tavares's production Apleam Bhurguem Sangatak (With Their Children).